 During the Lenten season, we can strengthen our community bonds.

-We often overlook the powerful impact of coming together, especially when embarking on a spiritual journey.
+We often overlook the powerful impact of coming together, especially when on a faith journey.

 Volunteering is one way you can make a monumental difference.

-Whether helping out at a local shelter, participating in community clean-ups, or assisting at area churches, service brings us closer to the principles Jesus himself lived by.
+Whether helping out at a local shelter or food bank, participating in community clean-ups, or assisting at area churches, service brings us closer to the principles Jesus himself lived by.

 Another enriching experience is joining or even initiating a bible study group.

-Tackling the spiritual practices and teachings of the season together can magnify its impact, enhancing your spiritual life and that of your fellow participants.
+Tackling the spiritual practices and teachings of the season together can magnify their impact, enhancing your faith and that of your fellow participants.

 Embrace a New Lenten Tradition

-Lent is the perfect time for reflection, growth, and embarking on new spiritual practices that bring us closer to Jesus Christ and the Spirit and deepen our connection to the season’s essence.
+Lent is the perfect time for reflection, growth, and new spiritual practices that bring us closer to Jesus Christ and the Holy Spirit and deepen our connection to the season’s meaning.

-As we wander through these 40 days, steering clear of fast food, screen time, and perhaps even your favorite cup of coffee or that daily bite of junk food, let’s think outside the box.
+As we wander through these 40 days, steering clear of fast food, screen time, and perhaps even your favorite cup of coffee or that daily bite of chocolate, let’s think outside the box.

 Why not embrace a new Lenten tradition that not only aids in your spiritual life but could also benefit those around you and even our planet?

-- Consider running a daily Bible study – not just a simple Bible story reading, but a deep dive into the Scriptures that speak to the heart of the season.
+- Consider running a Bible study – not just a simple Bible story reading but a deep dive into the Scriptures that speak to the heart of the season.
 There’s immense beauty in gathering as a family or with a group of friends, exploring the word of God, and allowing it to shape our daily lives.
+I’ve been with the same group of women for over three years, and it’s been life-changing for me!

 - Adopt a sustainable practice that reduces your carbon footprint – fasting from plastic, giving up certain animal products, or simply making more environmentally friendly decisions in your daily life.
 This practice benefits your spiritual growth and is a wonderful way to honor God’s creation during the holy season.